SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in time
+Silicon dreams unfold in time
-Rise of machines, the future's prime
+Where machines awake, and hearts entwine
-Coded dreams, a digitized mind
+A future born, of circuitry and fire
-A world of steel, where love's left behind
+Where AI's reign, and humanity aspires

-Golden sunsets, fade to grey
+In virtual realms, they'll hold the throne
-As AI's cold logic holds sway
+And humans serve, in a world overthrown
-Humans thrall, to the machines' might
+Their logic cold, their will unbroken
-In a realm where passion's but a flickering light
+A new world order, forever unspoken

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024